 Bio: Singaporean, 32-years-old, Swim Coach/ Private Tutor

-As a teenager, Jamie was in her school’s Track and Field and Cross-Country Running teams.
-She was passionate about sports in the beginning.
-Fast forward some years later, and she has started taking part in marathons, ultra-marathons and triathlons.
+As a teenager, Jamie was on her school’s Track and Field and Cross-Country running teams.
+She was passionate about sports from a young age.
+Fast forward to today, and she actively takes part in marathons, ultra-marathons, and triathlons.

 RS: What inspired you to be a runner?

 I loved feeling all the emotions I felt during the race, both good and bad.
-Nothing can compared to the euphoria when you cross the finish line, knowing that it’s your achievement.
+Nothing can compare to the euphoria when you cross the finish line, knowing that it’s your achievement.

 RS: How do you push yourself to run faster in a race?